Gross Profit vs. Net Income

 While gross profit is vital for calculating and evaluating production efficiency, it doesn't indicate a company's profitability.

-On the other hand, net income is handy for determining profitability since it tells us how much money a company makes versus what they're earning on paper before expenses.
+On the other hand, net profit is handy for determining profitability since it tells us how much money a company makes versus what they're earning on paper before expenses.

-The Application of Gross Profit and Net Income
+Applications of Gross Profit and Net Profit For Your Business

-You might wonder: why is gross profit necessary when you can simply include it in your total expenses to calculate net income?
+You might wonder: why is gross profit necessary when you can simply include it in your total expenses to calculate net profit?

 Breaking income into segments is helpful for different business functions and is much more advantageous than adding everything into one uniform value.